hofstadter-io/cuetils/ideas.md

 - [ ] stats for tasks & pipelines, chan to central
 - [ ] obfescate secrets, centralized printing (ensure that is the case in every task / run)

-Exec & Serve
+Exec & Serve & async

 - [ ] some way to run in background, and then kill / exit later?
 - [ ] write directly to file for stdio, is it a concrete string?

----

-Then...

-More...

-- something like a goroutine, similar to api.Serve/pipeline
+- [ ] something like a goroutine, similar to api.Serve/pipeline
-- message passing, via chans, websockets, kafka/rabbit
+- [ ] message passing, via chans, websockets, kafka/rabbit

-# Ideas

-Example Pipeline:
-- Exponential retry as an api.Call wrapper with os.Sleep
-- replace sleep in example with wait for server ready
-- could be tricky, because we need to generate extra tasks after the last one finished, or some conditional to ignore after success
-- api req timeout
-- retry status codes / message
+Bugs?

+- [ ] prevent exit when error in handler pipelines?
+- [ ] rare & racey structural cycle

 Helpers: